 For most people with moderately long hair, two flat buns will be enough to fit their hair snugly under a wig cap.
 If you have very long and/or thick hair, you’ll want to make multiple small buns.
 Short hair that is not long enough for an updo should be slicked back with gel.
 Fix it with bobby pins, strand by strand, if needed.
 If you have thin, slippery hair that does not hold pins well, use strong gel or spiking glue.
 Not washing your hair for a day or two also helps to give it that extra grip!

 French braids or cornrows can be helpful if you have very thick hair, or when you need to wear a heavy wig and can’t find traction for hairpins in loose hair buns.
-Braid as close to the scalp as possible and concentrate the mass of hair in the back.
+Braid as close to the scalp as possible and concentrate the bulk of the hair in the back.

 Now that you’ve put up your hair, it’s time to hide it!
 Pull the wig cap over your head and down into your face, then pull it back up again until it meets the natural hairline.
 That way you’ll catch any stray hairs in the cap.
 I do this before I put on my make-up.